kmelkon/KaramMalkon/README.md

 - [x] Contact links
 - [ ] Progressive web app
 - [ ] Make sure to only completely replace emotion with sass and CSS Modules
+- [ ] Add Google Analytics
+- [ ] Add newsletter subscription for the blog

 ## 🖐 Contributing